 On April 23rd 1858 with the British Consulate, Sir William Lane Booker, this group of individuals became known as the, “British Hospital and Relief Society”.
 As the organization became established and helped more individuals in need, it expanded and formalized into, “The British Benevolent Society of California, Inc.”, with a mission to assist British-born subjects in distress or sickness.

 Today, “The British Benevolent Society of California, Inc.”, is a voluntary 501(c)(3) non-profit organization with a Board of Directors controlling the distribution of funds.
-It plays a unique role in the British community in San Francisco and Northern California and is the only one of its kind to exist in the USA.
-It continues to enjoy cordial relations with the British Consulate-General particularly when special attention is needed with cases involving British nationals who have sought help through the San Francisco Consulate.
+It plays a unique role in the British community throughout the Western United States and is the only one of its kind to exist in the USA.
+It continues to enjoy close partnerships with the British Consulates-General in San Francisco and Los Angeles, particularly when special attention is needed with cases involving British nationals who have sought help through the Consulates.